Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 - **LLE**

   LLE (*Locally Linear Embedding*) studies the linear connections between data points in the original space, and then tries to move to a smaller dimensional space, while preserving within local neighborhoods.
-  There are a lot of modifications of this algorithm, like *Modified Locally Linear Embedding (MLLE)*, *Hessian-based LLE (HLLE)* and others.
+  There are a lot of modifications of this algorithm, like *Modified Locally Linear Embedding (MLLE)*, *Hessian-based LLE (HLLE)*, and others.

 - **Isomap**